 At present, national economic policy is framed via various instruments.
 Since the completion of the single market, economic policy has become an "issue of common interest" for all EU countries: the Council of Ministers of Economy and Finance (ECOFIN) coordinates the various national policies by defining Broad Economic Policy Guidelines (BEPG).
 The Member States and the Union then act in "accordance with the principle of an open market economy with free competition, favouring an efficient allocation of resources".
 Although the BEPG are only relatively constraining (inasmuch as they allow for "multilateral monitoring"), they apply to all 25 member states equally.
 This means that the margin of manoeuvre for the countries of the Eurozone is strictly limited because the BEPG are not tailored to their needs.
 As a result, monetary policy is completely out of their control: the European Central Bank (ECB), which is independent from national governments, is the only institution to have the capacity to modify interest rates.
 In addition, the Stability and Growth Pact, notably in prohibiting public deficits higher than 3% of the GDP, considerably limits the possibility for member states to follow expansionist budgetary policies.

 Sanctions for naughty States

-The Constitution thus reinforces certain instruments, such as the BEPG and the Eurogroup, in order to improve the EU's economic efficiency without necessarily representing a major upheaval.
-It also reinforces the coordination capacity of the EU, particularly within the Eurozone, which seems logical.
+The Constitution thus reinforces certain instruments, such as the BEPG and the Eurogroup in order to improve the EU's economic efficiency without necessarily representing a major upheaval: it reinforces the coordination capacity of the EU, particularly within the Eurozone, which seems logical.
 In short, it would represent a slow evolution rather than a revolution towards a European economic government.
 The political instruments would remain almost unchanged, but would be better structured.
 Thus, in the economic field, the key word in the Constitution is coordination.
-Will our governments succeed in opening the door to growth therewith?
+Will our governments succeed in opening the door of growth therewith?

 Translated from Economie : évolution plutôt que révolution